Teenage angst can often manifest as:

 1. Emphasize the Process Rather than Focus on the Outcome

 Believing only in the outcome lowers a teenager’s self-esteem and hinders their growth.
-They may become unmotivated and indifferent, and in extreme cases, it can lead to mental health issues later in life.
+They may become not motivated and indifferent, and in extreme cases, it can lead to mental health issues later in life.

 Learn to acknowledge the work your teenager is putting in.
 Doing this will motivate them to concentrate and focus on the things they can control for reaching their goals, namely their attitude and effort.